 Meanwhile for the first time, two undergraduate degrees are also certified.
-These are BSc Computer Science (Information Security) at Royal Holloway, University of London, and, from October 2018, BSc Cyber Security at The University of Warwick.
+These are BSc Computer Science (Information Security) at Royal Holloway, University of London, and BSc Cyber Security at The University of Warwick.
 Several other undergraduate courses are under assessment.

 NCSC certification can help students choose a cyber security degree that has been assessed by an independent expert panel as providing well-defined and appropriate content, delivered to a high standard in excellent facilities by knowledgeable and skilled staff.
 Students who choose these courses can be assured of receiving an education that is relevant to the UK's current and future needs, which will provide them with a firm foundation for their future careers.

 So far a total of 27 degrees at 22 different universities across the UK have achieved certification.
 For more details of the scheme and a list of the currently certified degrees, visit NCSC-certified degrees.

 Find out more

 - Search for postgraduate courses in cyber security.

-- Learn more about different cyber security courses at IT training.
+- Learn more about different cyber security training.